corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ## Known Issues

 Overriding buildings and jobs causes the game to log errors noting the overrides.
-Expect to see two lines in the error.log file like these:
+Expect to see three lines in the error.log file like these:

 ```
+[01:50:22][game_singleobjectdatabase.h:165]: Object with key: district_arcology_administrative already exists, using the one at  file: common/districts/11_civic_byzantine_bureaucracy_enhanced_arcology_districts.txt line: 2
-[01:50:22][game_singleobjectdatabase.h:165]: Object with key: building_bureaucratic_3 already exists, using the one at  file: common/buildings/18_civic_byzantine_bureaucracy_enhanced_unity_building_overrides.txt line: 1
+[01:50:22][game_singleobjectdatabase.h:165]: Object with key: building_bureaucratic_3 already exists, using the one at  file: common/buildings/18_civic_byzantine_bureaucracy_enhanced_unity_building_overrides.txt line: 2
 [01:50:24][game_singleobjectdatabase.h:165]: Object with key: bureaucrat already exists, using the one at  file: common/pop_jobs/12_civic_byzantine_bureaucracy_enhanced_specialist_job_overrides.txt line: 2
 ```